Streaming Generalized Cross Entropy: Preliminaries

-Using the cross entropy as the objective function to be minimized, one can extend the GME to the \emph{Generalized Cross Entropy} (GCE) approach.
-This translates into the minimization of the following objective function
+Using the cross entropy as objective function to be minimized, one can extend the GME to the \emph{Generalized Cross Entropy} (GCE) approach.
+Introducing the notation $\mathbb{I}:=[0;1]$, this translates into the minimization of the objective function